BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - **Trample** `ACTIVE`

-When a Mumak Tramples, it will inflict 3 Strength 9 Impact Hits.
+When a Mûmak Tramples, it will inflict 3 Strength 9 Impact Hits.

 - **Awesome Presence** `PASSIVE`